Deploying Axual Platform

 Axual Platform consists of multiple components wrapped in Docker containers.
 As for any generic Docker container, deployments poses some complexity on passing the correct environmental variables and network / persistence setup (port mapping, volume mapping).

-In order to overcome this complexity we have created a tool called Axual Deploy that bootstraps the configuration and deploys the complete platform locally.
+In order to overcome this complexity we have created a tool called Axual Deploy that bootstraps the configuration and deploy the Platform into your local machine.